hamburgcodingschool/testing-workshop-2021/code/README.md

 To watch your tests and rerun them with every change you do, use `npm test -- --watch` (or `npm test ./src/02-age-checker -- --watch` for a specific file only).

+To save your test results in a file, use additionally `--json --outputFile="./jest.json"`.

 # Install Selenium

 https://www.selenium.dev/selenium/docs/api/javascript/index.html